 Connect here for your international flights home.

 Rivertrees Country Inn can be found nestled in the foothills of Mount Meru, in view of the striking Mount Kilimanjaro.
 This peaceful country estate combines old world ambiance, African country elegance, excellent farm cuisine, quality service and warm hospitality from your hosts.
 Located in a pristine natural setting, Rivertrees Country Inn invites you into a space of tranquility and comfort, following a long day of travels, an extensive safari expedition or a strenuous climb up Mount Kilimanjaro or Mount Meru.

 Nasikia Tarangire Ndovu Camp is located in the heart of Tarangire, showcasing the best of Tanzania’s wild adventures.
-The camp is comprised of only 7 mobile tents, available in Tarangire during its most appealing time of year, June 15th to October 31st.
+The camp is comprised of only 8 mobile tents, available in Tarangire during its most appealing time of year (June -October and December-March).
 During these dry months, the massive elephants herds travel through the corridor between Manyara and Tarangire and spend their time in and around the park.
 This is because of their incredible ability to uncover permanent sources of fresh water.
 Nasikia vows to retain the uniqueness and intimacy of the camp, while respecting the direction of the location, wildlife and other factors of sustainable tourism.

 Kisima Ngeda, a stylish camp that includes amazing cultural interaction opportunities, along with plenty of activities.
 Located on the shores of Lake Eyasi, the camp offers stunning views over the seasonal soda lake looking up to the Ngorongoro Conservation Area on the one side and across to the Alipi escarpment on the other.
 Here one can enjoy the spectacular landscape as well as experience the daily life of the last few remaining hunter/gatherers the Hadzabe as well as their pastoralist nomadic counterparts the Datoga tribes.
 With 7 spacious tents with private verandahs overlooking the lake.
 Intimate dining overlooking Lake Eyasi.
 Kisima Ngeda’s décor draws on elements from the surrounding landscape and incorporates elements of traditional Hadza culture.
 Cozy lounge area is a perfect place to relax before dinner or with an after dinner drinks or takes a dip in the pool after a long day.